CEL Climate Lab

 Projects in Development

-The Climate Disaster Response Fund is a new, collaborative fundraising effort that will raise money for the victims of climate-fueled extreme weather and lift up spokespeople from impacted communities.
+The Climate Relief Fund is a new, collaborative fundraising effort that will raise money for the victims of climate-fueled extreme weather and lift up spokespeople from impacted communities.

 In the winter of 2012, the CEL Climate Lab produced compelling television ads to support the grassroots organizing campaign that has successfully delayed the introduction of fracking in New York State.